garaiza-93/bcGen/README.md

 # bcgen
-In conjuction with TF2Autobot, this script is a handy tool to generate bulk commands for pricelist manipulation
+In conjuction with TF2Autobot, this Bash script is a handy tool to generate bulk commands for pricelist manipulation

 # Why?
 As I expand my bot's pricelist, I come across items that are numbered, such as crates.
 I am creating this mainly to add crates easily.
 However, I have ideas to expand to different kinds of items.